iterami/Docs.htm/common/guides/json.md

     }
   ],

   // Optional.
-Directional light alpha value, between 0 and 1 inclusive.
+Directional light values, between 0 and 1 inclusive.
   "directional-alpha": 1,

-  // Optional.
-Directional light blue value, between 0 and 1 inclusive.
   "directional-blue": 1,

-  // Optional.
-Directional light green value, between 0 and 1 inclusive.
   "directional-green": 1,
+  "directional-red": 1,

   // Optional.
-Directional light red value, between 0 and 1 inclusive.
+If directional lighting is enabled and which vector it is going.
+  "directional-state": false,
-  "directional-red": 1,
+  "directional-vector": "0, 1, 0",

   // Optional.
 Fog density and if fog is enabled.
   "fog-density": 0.0001,